duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

 Knowing these assumptions, the computer vision component of this project breaks down into two major parts: obtain the ground projected lanes following these assumptions and compute an affine matrix by matching lines and points.

 To compute the ground projected lines, we first obtain the lane coordinates for each color, project them onto the ground plane and filter out the points that are too far from the duckiebot.
-The ground projected points are grouped based on their proximity to the other points using agglormative clustering technique with single linkage between the clusters.
+The ground projected points are grouped based on their proximity to the other points using agglomerative clustering technique with single linkage between the clusters.
 Huber regressor is used to render line regression on the lane coordinates for each color and for each cluster.
 In theory, the three lines computed should adhere to the assumption we made about the ground projected lanes.
 However, the camera used on the duckiebots does not provide the depth information.
 Thus, we can alter the slopes and intercepts of the lines to make these assumptions hold.
-(Note: In the following model for computing affine transformation matrix, it does not require us to execute the line parallization algorithm since it takes only one line and one point as inputs.
+(Note: In the following model for computing affine transformation matrix, it does not require us to execute the line parallelization algorithm since it takes only one line and one point as inputs.
 However, the following model is faultless only when the assumptions listed above hold.)

 The affine matrix is computed by a pair of matched lines and a pair of matched points.
 Let $l_{\text{ref}}$ and $l_{\text{t}}$ be the matched reference and observed lines respectively and $p_{\text{ref}}$ and $p_{\text{t}}$ be the matched points respectively.
 Lines and points are defined by their homogeneous coordinates (i.e. $l=(a,b,c)$ and $p=(x,y,1)$; for every point $p$ on line $l$, we have $l\cdot p = 0$).
 The slope of line $l$ can be computed as $m(l) = -\frac{a}{b}$.
 The affine matrix without scaling and shearing components is defined as
 \begin{equation}